Alhamzy/Operating-Systems-Projects/README.md

 # Project 3
 ## Fields Covered
++ Concurrency
++ Mutex Locks

 ## Program Specifications
+Porgram that solves the readers and writers problem.
+While avoiding the starvation of either the reader and writer threads.
+This was done by adding a mutex lock on top of the conventional two mutex locks for each type of thread (reader or writer).
+Full overview of the code can be found in "Project 3" directory.
 ## How to compile and run on Command Line Interface
 **Files that need to be in the directory before compiling** main.c